 Much of the insight into how consumers search is based on Google services like Keyword Planner and Search Console.
 Like all analytics, these are limited to quantitative data and don’t tell us much about the motivations for the behaviour.

-This new research study considers different types of behaviour by reviewing eye tracking for different search types on the ‘path to purchase’.
+This research study considers different types of behaviour by reviewing eye-tracking for different search types on the ‘path to purchase’.
 It’s a UK study, similar to previous research from iProspect in the US that I reported on, but haven’t been repeated recently.

 Eye tracking was used to observe respondents when searching with Google using a variety of commonly used search terms across eight sectors: Male and Female Fashion, Beauty, Home Furniture and Furnishings, Health, Dental, Hotels and Holidays, Insurance and Restaurants.

 Each search term was introduced to the respondents with a research task, based on a context.
 For example:

 ‘You’ve started planning your next family holiday and you’d like to go all-inclusive.
 Having children, you find this type of holiday suits you all really well.
 Please use the search term “all inclusive family holidays” to find a holiday to suit your needs.’

 Each respondent was tasked with carrying out six (on desktop) or seven such searches (on mobile), all tailored to their gender, age and life stage.
 Here is an example of the eye tracking for two different types of behaviour.